rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 2. Tracking metrics over time guard against future regressions.
 3. Good metric drives forward progress.
 Setting a ratchet on the metric ensure that updates that worsen the metric cannot be deployed until another improvement counterbalances the change.

-**Pick the Right Metric to Incentivize the Behaviour You Want**
+**Pick the Right Metric to Incentivize the Behavior You Want**

 A good metric guides our decisions and focus to high leverage activities.
-A poor metric is counter productive and incentivise bad behaviour.
+A poor metric is counter productive and incentivize bad behavior.
 Choose a metric that:

-- *maximise impact*. something focused on the most important aspect of your product, unified across all teams.
+- *maximize impact*. something focused on the most important aspect of your product, unified across all teams.
 - is *actionable*. can be related directly back to engineering changes made by the team.
 - is *responsive yet robust*. responds to changes quickly yet does not pick up much noise.